Web design · SEO & SEA · Branding

 1.2.5 The Contractor shall not be liable to the Customer in any way for delays and delays in the realisation of projects caused by delayed (necessary) cooperation or input from the Customer; the provisions under the heading "Liability/exemption" shall remain unaffected by this.

-1.2.6 If the customer fails to fulfil its obligations to cooperate under this section, the contractor may charge the customer for the additional expenses incurred as a result (e.g. costs for stock photos and time spent searching for them).
+1.2.6 If the Customer fails to fulfil its obligations to cooperate under this clause, the Contractor may charge the Customer for any additional expenses incurred as a result (e.g. costs for stock photos and time spent searching for them).

 2.1.1 Unless otherwise agreed individually, the creation of new or the expansion of existing websites/shops or web/shop components (hereinafter "website creation") shall be based on agile methods.
 The other provisions of these GTC remain unaffected.